aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

     ...
     </ContentPage>

-Now open **PeopleViewModel.cs** and add the below code...
+Now open **PeopleViewModel.cs** and add the below code.
 In setter of **FilterText** property, we execute **SearchWithDelayAsync()** method.
 As we cannot run async method in property setter, we use **AsyncRunner** to make it sync.
-In **SearchWithDelayAsync** method, Task.Delay is used for waiting user for new key press.
-If user changes the filter text within the delay duration then fetching will stop for new key press.
+In **SearchWithDelayAsync** method, Task.Delay is used to wait for new key press.
+If user changes the filter text within the delay duration, then fetching will stop for new key press.
 We've specified the delay in **PageDefaults.SearchDelayMilliseconds** as 1 second.
 If no new keypress in 1 second, it'll start to search.